 A common question I hear from my patients is this –

-“What is the RIGHT way to cut my toenails?”
+“What is the RIGHT way to cut your toenails?”

 Although it may sound rudimentary to some, there IS a right way (and a wrong way!) to trim those nails.
 If you are not careful, you can easily end up with an infection or ingrown toenail.

 Moreover, if you are diabetic, you need to be extra careful when trimming your nails.
 The rate at which wounds heal among diabetics is slow.
 An infection or bleeding from a cut in the skin as a result of improper toenail trimming could lead to serious health complications among diabetics.

 Why is the “right way” important?

 As mentioned above, trimming your toenails the right way can help prevent an ingrown toenail or infection.

 When nails get lodged in the skin, as opposed to growing out naturally, they can cause a lot of pain.